Mister Fear: Alan Fagan

 Alan Fagan was born in Madison, Wisconsin.
 He is Larry Cranston's nephew and Ariel Tremmore's father.
-When Larry seemingly died, he came into possession of the fear gas and other equipment.
-Unlike the other versions, Fagan's primary adversary was Spider-Man, not Daredevil.
+When Cranston seemingly died, Fagan came into possession of the fear gas and other equipment.

-As the fourth Mister Fear, Fagan attempted to use his fear-gas in blackmail schemes which were stymied by Spider-Man, with the aid of Hawkeye.
-Fagan was brutally attacked in prison, much of the skin carved from his face by men in the employ of Ariel, who used the skin to draw out the fear-gas residue his daughter used to turn herself into the villain Shock.
+As the fourth Mister Fear, Fagan attempts to use his fear-gas in blackmail schemes which were stymied by Spider-Man, with the aid of Hawkeye.
+Fagan is brutally attacked in prison by men in the employ of Ariel, who carve much of the skin from his face.
+Ariel takes fear gas residue from Fagan's skin and uses it for herself, becoming the villain Shock.

-Fagan recovered from these injuries and received improved weaponry from Latveria's interim ruler Lucia von Bardas, including a suit of armor resembling a metallic version of the traditional Mister Fear costume.
-The weaponry was destroyed at the climax of the Secret War miniseries.
+Fagan recovers from these injuries and receives improved weaponry and armor from Lucia von Bardas.
+The weaponry is later destroyed.

-Fagan was one of the many criminals to escape from the Raft prison facility, being a thrall of the villain Crossfire.
-During his efforts in Crossfire's service, Fagan was again defeated by Spider-Man.

-As opposed to Cranston, Fagan has been hired by the Hood to take advantage of the superhero community split caused by the Superhuman Registration Act.
+Fagan is hired by the Hood to take advantage of the superhero community split caused by the Superhuman Registration Act.

-During the Fear Itself storyline, Fagan discovers that the Serpent and the Worthy are outdoing his talents of inducing fear in people.